Site Announcement

 Powering Innovation from Proven Locations

 We have selected our first three planned power sites in Texas, Utah, and Kansas, each chosen for its strong geology, stable infrastructure, and community support.
 These regions offer ideal conditions for our underground reactors, combining secure siting with close proximity to high-demand energy industries.
+For the DOE Reactor Pilot Program, the Kansas site will lead the way for Deep Fission.

 Long-term Land Use